Bemani: NOSTALGIA

 NOSTALGIA (ノスタルジア, Nosutarujia) was first released on March 1, 2017, available as an upgrade kit for BeatStream cabinets or as a new machine.
 The game serves as a spiritual successor to Keyboardmania, with its gameplay involving a keyboard-esque controller used to hit notes coming from the top of the screen.
 Unlike Keyboardmania though, the player does not have to hit a specific key, just one in the note's general area.
 Only one row of keys is used as well; while the cabinet does have black keys, they are solely for decoration.
 The touchscreen used by BeatStream is reused to navigate the game's interface.
-Similar to Keyboardmania, "Real" charts requires players to know how to play the piano in order to easily pass the songs.
+Similar to Keyboardmania, "real" charts require players to know how to play the piano in order to easily pass the songs.